fl3a/jekyll_deployment/README.md

 ### deploy.conf

-Copy *deploy.conf* to your sites repo, edit the mandatory variables, commit and push it, so the script can read its config from the repo.
+Copy *deploy.conf* to your sites repository, edit the (mandatory) variables, commit and push it.
+So the script can read its config from the repository.

 These are the **mandatory variables**, you must change them according your needs:
 (If you are on uberspace like me, `www` path schema will already fit😙)